 Bryan Buescher, DC, recognizes that one of the biggest challenges that equine vets face is the 24/7 nature of the business.
 “In some situations, they feel like they get boxed into that,” observes Buescher, a coach with The Ideal Practice in Temecula, California.
 “They feel like they’re the only doctor in the area that can see these animals, and therefore they have to be that go-to person regardless of the time of day.”
 As a result, equine veterinary businesses are based upon a reactionary model, rather than a proactive structure.

-For Roland A. Thaler, VMD, of Metamora Equine in Metamora, Michigan, burnout is the result of boredom.
-A solo practitioner who works with a full-time veterinary technician on the road with his wife, Bonnie, managing the office, Thayer underlines the importance of goal-setting, accompanied by a plan that enables practitioners to see the progress they are making.
+For Roland A. Thayer, VMD, of Metamora Equine in Metamora, Michigan, burnout is the result of boredom.
+Thayer is a solo practitioner who works with a full-time veterinary technician on the road with his wife, Bonnie, managing the office.
+He underlines the importance of goal-setting, accompanied by a plan that enables practitioners to see the progress they are making.
 “I find that if I set a goal and work towards it, seeing that goal start to evolve and develop is exciting and it keeps me focused and on track,” he explains.
 This could mean setting into motion a project that contributes to the streamlining of the business, such as synchronizing the practice’s imaging archive system to ensure that all of the images are properly stored, recorded, managed and are easily accessible.
 “That’s a goal, and seeing it develop is somewhat exciting and keeps things interesting.”

-As simple as it may sound, travel time makes up a significant portion of any vet’s day, as does the time it takes to examine patients and relay the resulting information to horse owners.
+As simple as it may sound, travel time makes up a significant portion of any vet’s day.
+So does the time it takes to examine patients and relay the resulting information to horse owners.
 “When I branched off into my own practice, I knew that having an unreasonable expectation as to the number of appointments per day would contribute to burnout.”
-By paying attention to scheduling, Eggleston doesn’t feel rushed when dealing with clients, and clients are satisfied that their questions are being answered.
+By paying attention to scheduling, Eggleston doesn’t feel rushed when dealing with clients.
+And, clients are satisfied that their questions are being answered.

-Scheduling management involves a bit of trial and error, as well as a clear understanding of how much you need to earn balanced with how much work you are realistically capable of performing, and performing well.
+Scheduling management involves a bit of trial and error.
+It also requires a clear understanding of how much you need to earn balanced with how much work you are realistically capable of performing, and performing well.
 While it’s a difficult thing to do, Eggleston emphasizes that sometimes, it’s better for the practice–and its patients–if you don’t accept every case that is presented to you.

 “Sometimes you feel like you have to keep driving and keep building that practice in multiple ways.
 It comes back to the business plan.
 We find that you don’t need to take anyone and everyone on as clients,” she admitted.
 “At the beginning, you take whomever, wherever and whenever because you want to start your business and make it profitable as quickly as possible.
 It can be hard to let that go, and to say, ‘I don’t need to have every single person in this area as my client.’”
 In some situations, however, turning clients away–or referring them to another practitioner–may be the ideal decision.